vighneshdeepweb/AndroidPayloadEmbedder/README.md

 All actions are performed within the "~/.ae" directory which is created during runtime.
 The script requires that *keytool*, *jarsigner*, and *apktool* are installed.
-A KALI distribution will work well to run this script on.
+A KALI distribution will work well to run this script on.git